Remarkably there are still more. No other town in NZ could match such a diverse range of holiday activities and recreational pursuits…

 Today we list more to prove it….

-31 – Whio – Turangi is about the only river environment left where the rare endangered Whio or Blue Duck can easily often be seen on a stroll along the river bank tracks.
+31 – Whio – Turangi is the only river environment left where the rare endangered Whio or Blue Duck can easily often be seen on a stroll along the river bank tracks.
 They are territorial and can often be identified as they chase any other Mallard ducks away from their patch.
-A breeding unit has been established at the Trout Centre.
-In Turangi they appear unfazed by tourists and often you will spy keen photographers stalking them to get close up photos of their family.
+A breeding unit has been often seen under the SH1 bridge.
+In Turangi they appear unfazed by tourists and often you will spy keen photographers stalking them to get close-up photos of their whanau.
 Beware if you get too close they can turn nasty.

-32 – Snow – At Whakapapa, the largest ski field in NZ, they have over 60 snow making machines to guarantee you and your kids a snow experience almost all through the year.
+32 – Snow – At Whakapapa, the largest ski field in NZ, they have over 60 snow-making machines to guarantee you and your kids a snow experience almost all through the year.
 The Happy Valley kids area has been redeveloped to provide magic carpets and every other snow toy to keep kids entertained all day.
 Whakapapa is an easy 50 km drive taking about 40 minutes from Turangi.
 Bruce Road is sealed up to the ski areas comprising about 25% learners slopes, 50% intermediate and 25% advanced slopes.
 Whakapapa has the greatest number and length of ski runs anywhere in NZ.
-At the top of the chair lifts is Knoll Ridge, the highest cafe in Southern Hemisphere.
-From here it is possible to walk to the summit lake and return – make sure the weather forecast is clear – allow about 6 hours.
-This is the best one day tourist tramp – far better than the Tongariro Crossing! – of them all.
-Massive changes are under way for next season with most of the chairlifts due for replacement this season with new enclosed gondolas etc. Actually I suspect TRM might have mentioned that already?
-That’s OK.
-There is so many ski runs they deserve another mention.
+At the top of the chair lifts is Knoll Ridge, the highest cafe/restaurant in the Southern Hemisphere.

 33 – Pumice – “Rocks that float” are a constant fascination for visitors.
-At Kuratau they even have a “floating Rock” cafe.
-Pumice comprises a very light porous volcanic rock formed from gas-rich pressure molten rock froth of glossy lava solidifys rapidly.
+At Kuratau they even have a “Floating Rock” cafe.
+Pumice comprises a very light porous volcanic rock formed from gas-rich pressure molten rock froth of glossy lava that solidifies rapidly.
 Pumice has been used as a lightweight building material, mixed with lime to form cement, since Roman times, although TRM is not quite that old.

-(Pumice Stone is even sold in Chemist shops as an age old dry skin remedy and can be used in pedicure to remove callouses or hard dry skin and roughened skin used after bathing on elbows, knees, soles and heels of feet. )
+(Pumice Stone is even sold in Chemist shops as an age-old dry skin remedy and can be used in pedicures to remove callouses or hard dry skin and roughened skin used after bathing on elbows, knees, soles, and heels.)